Big Hawk: Life and career

 Big Hawk appeared on numerous mixtapes from artists in the Houston underground rap scene.
 After Screw's death in 2000, he was the main person responsible for keeping the S.U.C. together, so much so that his nickname was the Five Star General of the Screwed Up Click.
 He collaborated with Lil' O on the smash hit, "Back Back" Next, he partnered with Game Face Records in 2002 and released his first album under his label Ghetto Dreams Entertainment, self-titled, "HAWK".
 With the hit song, "U Already Know", the album charted the Billboard's list of top R&B and Rap Albums at no. 45.
 It was at Game Face Records where Hawk met and clicked with a young up and coming group called the GritBoyz and an artist named Starchy Archy.
 Hawk and Ghetto Dreams Ent. teamed up with Presidential Records in 2003 to release "A Bad Azz Mix Tape Vol. II."
 A year later he and Lil' Keke teamed up to release "Wreckin 2K4" with Presidential Records as well.
 It was around this time when the original S.U.C. members, along with M.J. (of Southside Studios) started collaborating on a group/compilation album titled "The Takeover".
 Trae tha Truth made an album dedicated to BIG HAWK called Life Goes On.

 Hawk was featured on the popular single "Swang" by Trae that included a tribute to Fat Pat in 2005.
 In 2006, Hawk, along with Clint Dempsey of the U.S. National Soccer team recorded a song for Nike's "Joga Bonito" World Cup soccer promotion called "Don't Tread".
 He was part of Pepsi's Yahoo!
 "Houston Mic Pass" with Lil' Flip, Chamillionaire, Trae, Chingo Bling, Bun B, Short Dawg, Magno and Mike D. Since his death, Hawk has been featured on several tracks including Lil O's "I Do" single, "Down In Texas" off of the 2008 A.B.N. album It Is What It Is, and Big Unk's "I'ma Beast" to name a few.

 On November 11, 2011, two posthumous singles were released called "Somebody Who Loves You" and "Praise God."

 Death

 On May 1, 2006, eight years after his younger brother Fat Pat was murdered, Hawkins was shot dead in Houston.
 He had arrived early at a house on Redfern Drive to play dominoes with a friend, and was alone at the time when an unknown assailant shot him multiple times.
 Hawkins was 36 years old.
 His murder remains unsolved.

-Fellow Houston rapper Bun B, in an interview with the Houston Chronicle, said about Hawkins: "There were no kinks in this man's moral armor, because he was a rapper.
-There will be people who will take his death the wrong way, but he was a peaceful guy and a family man who had no beefs with anybody".
+Fellow Houston rapper Bun B, in an interview with the Houston Chronicle, said about Hawkins: "There were no chinks in this man's moral armor.
+Because he was a rapper, there will be people who will take his death the wrong way, but he was a peaceful guy and a family man who had no beefs with anybody".